top of page

 Key Changes for AY 2024-25

-• New Tax Regime Compatibility: If you opt for the new tax regime, income under Sections 44AD, 44ADA, or 44AE should be reported separately.
+2. New Tax Regime Compatibility: If opting for the new tax regime, income under Sections 44AD, 44ADA, or 44AE must be reported separately.

-• Agniveer Corpus Fund Contributions: New provisions have been added to account for contributions made to the Agniveer Corpus Fund by eligible taxpayers.
+3. Agniveer Corpus Fund Contributions: New provisions are included for contributions to the Agniveer Corpus Fund by eligible taxpayers.

 1. Part A – General Information: